TiendaNube/api-docs/resources/abandoned_checkout.md

 Abandoned Checkout
 =====

-The abandoned checkout is created when the customer reaches the second checkout step with the cart, but for some reason it does not finish the process.
+The abandoned checkout is created when the customer reaches checkout's seconds step, but for some reason it does not finish the process.

   #### Table of Contents